8gate art

 #Portr8gate

 #Portr8gate was designed as a participative community art event run as part of Chorlton Arts Festival 2019.
 This too was based at Joel Francois Hair over two days in September 2019.
 We co-created self-portraits with both adults and children engaging in the event through a combination of portrait photography and digital image manipulation.
 Participants then worked on the pieces using materials we provided, producing a gallery of over 50 original art pieces on display for the duration of the festival.
+To see a gallery of images from the #Portr8gate event, click on this link.

 Some feedback from #Portr8gate participants: